MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`signingOption`** - **Signing style**<br>
 `string`.
 Allowed values: `nosign` (Do not code sign), `default` (Project defaults), `manual` (Manual signing), `auto` (Automatic signing).
 Default value: `nosign`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose the method of signing the build.
+Specifies the method of signing the build.
 Select `Do not code sign` to disable signing.
 Select `Project defaults` to use only the project's signing configuration.
 Select `Manual signing` to force manual signing and optionally specify a signing identity and provisioning profile.
 Select `Automatic signing` to force automatic signing and optionally specify a development team ID.
-If your project requires signing, use the "Install Apple..." tasks to install certificates and provisioning profiles prior to the Xcode build.
+If your project requires signing, use the **Install Apple...** tasks to install certificates and provisioning profiles prior to the Xcode build.
 <!-- :::editable-content-end::: -->
 <br>